Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 It’s just an incredible morality tale.
 A woman once hailed as a Silicon Valley visionary had faced federal fraud charges.

-Imagine building a company which everyone thought would change the world… but it ended up being one of the biggest frauds in the history of Medical Science, in the tunes of Billion Dollars.
+Imagine building a company that everyone thought would change the World… but it ended up being one of the biggest frauds in the history of Medical Science, in the tunes of Billion Dollars.

-They fooled everyone, receiving over the US $ 600 Million of funding in the process.
+They fooled everyone, receiving over US $ 600 Million of funding in the process.

-What Theranos promised, was a revolutionary blood analyzer, which could run hundreds of blood tests, just from a finger prick, from the comfort of your own home.
+Theranos promised a revolutionary blood analyser, which could run hundreds of blood tests, just from a finger prick, from the comfort of your own home.

 However, this story isn’t one of the enormous success or inspiration.